heidingaway/datapeople/standards/gcthesaurus/Remote sensing.md

 relatedTerm:
   - "[[Aerial photography]]"
 scopeNote:
-  - Refers to the group of techniques and processes us
+  - Refers to the group of techniques and processes used to obtain information on an object or area of land at distance.
 ---
+# Remote sensing